 Ending point: Rifugio Auronzo

-Overview and Map of the Tre Cime di Lavaredo Hike
+Overview of the Tre Cime di Lavaredo Hike

-I’ve read on many websites that the hike is mostly flat but this is not entirely true.
-The first 1.5-2 km (0.9-1.2 miles) is mostly flat, but the rest of the hike includes lots of ups and downs.
-The total elevation gain is around 430m (1,410 feet) during the whole hike so it’s totally manageable even for beginners.
+Although many websites state that the hike is mostly flat, this is not the case.
+The first 1.8 km (1.1 miles) is pretty flat but the rest of the hike includes lots of ups and downs.
+The total elevation gain is around 430 m (1,410 ft) during the whole hike so it’s totally manageable even for beginners.

-The hike can be completed both directions but it’s better to do it counter clockwise as this way you will be facing the three peaks the entire time (not a bad view, trust me!).
-Below I will share you a step-by-step by on how to complete the Tre Cime di Lavaredo hike with a few useful tips and information about the trails.
+The hike can be completed in both directions but it’s better to do it counterclockwise as this way you will be facing the three peaks the entire time.

 Option 1: Hiking from Lake Antorno to Rifugio Auronzo